RocketCommunicationsInc/astro/packages/web-components/src/components/rux-toast-stack/readme.md

 ### `addToast(props: { [x: string]: any; hasOwnProperty: (arg0: string) => any; }) => Promise<void>`

-adds an individual toast to the stack with the set props passed in as an object
+Adds an individual toast to the stack with the set props passed in as an object.
+Accepts any key's that match rux-toast props (message, hideClose, ect).

 #### Returns